Customer Service is More Perception, Less Reality

 Scientists have identified this phenomenon as motion induced blindness, since they believe it’s our brain’s way of eliminating information it considers unimportant (as well as free up space for what’s important).

-Researchers think this phenomenon is common enough to occur regularly without us realizing it.
+Scientists also think this phenomenon is common enough to occur regularly without us realizing it.
 Think of the green dot as taillights you’re following at night.
 Other cars in your peripheral vision could literally disappear because the one right in front has your fullest attention (definitely an evil trick for our brains to play on us).

 This biological curse can apply to other aspects of our lives.
 For example, how accurately can we gauge a customer’s feelings towards our brand or product?
 Do we account for limitations our brains place on our decision-making ability?